ricahsu/FinalProjectTemplate/README.md

 If we wanted to run this project locally, what would we need to do?
 If we need to get API key's include that information, and also command line startup commands to execute the project.
 If you have a lot of dependencies, you can also include a requirements.txt file, but make sure to include that we need to run `pip install -r requirements.txt` or something similar.

 ## Code Review
 Go over key aspects of code in this section.
 Both link to the file, include snippets in this report (make sure to use the [coding blocks](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)).
+Grading wise, we are looking for that you understand your code and what you did.

+### Major Challenges
 Key aspects could include pieces that your struggled on and/or pieces that you are proud of and want to show off.
-Grading wise, we are looking for that you understand your code and what you did.

 ## Example Runs
 Explain how you documented running the project, and what we need to look for in your repository (text output from the project, small videos, links to videos on youtube of you running it, etc)